Pylons/pyramid_jinja2/docs/index.rst

 for templates to load each other.
 The lookup mechanisms supported in these cases include asset specifications and template-relative names.
 The search path will also be consulted, but the name of the requested template will always be mounted with respect to its child.
-For example if had a template named ``templates/child.jinja2`` that wanted to extend ``templates/base.jinja2`` then it would use ``{% extends 'base.jinja2' %}`` and locate the file relative to itself.
+For example if you had a template named ``templates/child.jinja2`` that wanted to extend ``templates/base.jinja2`` then it would use ``{% extends 'base.jinja2' %}`` and locate the file relative to itself.